run-ai/docs/docs/admin/runai-setup/config/org-cert.md

 ## Control-Plane Installation

+* Create the runai-backend namespace if it does not exist.
 * Add the public key to the `runai-backend` namespace
 ```
 kubectl -n runai-backend create secret generic runai-ca-cert \